scott-griffiths/bitstring/trunk/doc/reading.rst

     start_code, width, height = s.readlist('hex:32, 12, 12')

-where here we are also taking advantage of the default :attr:`~ConstBitArray.uint` interpretation for the second and third tokens.
+where here we are also taking advantage of the default :attr:`~Bits.uint` interpretation for the second and third tokens.

 You are allowed to use one 'stretchy' token in a :meth:`~ConstBitStream.readlist`.
 This is a token without a length specified which will stretch to fill encompass as many bits as possible.
 This is often useful when you just want to assign something to 'the rest' of the bitstring::